sudowoodo200/deep_learning_curriculum/Curriculum/2-Scaling-Laws.md

 - Study how the compute-efficient model size varies with compute.
 This should also follow an approximate power law.
 Try to estimate its exponent.
 - Repeat your entire experiment with 20% dropout to see how this affects the scaling exponents.

 <span style="color:yellow">Increase data + increase model size with sqrt-proportionate inverse adjustment to learning rate = good results.
-Shape doesn't matter.</span>
+Shape doesn't matter.
+It's very compute efficient to train a very large model and stop short of convergence. </span>